HS&DR Application form guidance notes for submitting Stage 1 applications

 The HS&DR classification of need for research is set out below:

-- Health need: There will be benefits in terms of improving health for the public, patients and/or carers.
+- Health/Care need: How will the public/patients see this as a need and as a potential improvement to their health and/or lives?
+There will be benefits in terms of improving health for the public, patients, service users and/or carers.
 This covers the potential for preventing avoidable mortality and morbidity, improving quality of life and considerations of disease prevention.
 For example, research in this area is likely to identify new ways of working that enhance opportunities for health promotion or quality and safety of care.
-Benefits may also arise from improving the acceptability and effectiveness of care, cost effectiveness to the NHS (health and social care), better targeting of services or equity of access to care.
+Benefits may also arise from improving the acceptability and effectiveness of care, cost effectiveness to the NHS (or social care), better targeting of services or equity of access to care.

-- Expressed need: The existence of an expressed need for the research in the health and care management community, and evidence that it is, or will be, highly relevant and important to the needs of the NHS (health and social care).
-You should consider and demonstrate “What evidence is there that patients and the service want the answer to this question and why will they will want to act on the outcomes of the research?”
+- Expressed need: The existence of an expressed need for the research in the health and care management community, and evidence that it is, or will be, highly relevant and important to the needs of the NHS (or social care).
+You should consider and demonstrate “What evidence is there that patients/service users and the service want the answer to this question and why will they will want to act on the outcomes of the research?”

 - Capacity to generate new knowledge: The existence of uncertainty or “knowledge gaps” which cannot be addressed by the existing body of research in this area and that require new research.